- Dependency management

 vendor) inside your project.
 By

-default it will never install anything globally.
+default it does not install anything globally.
 Thus, it is a dependency

 a) You have a project that depends on a number of libraries.